widdowquinn/SI_Pritchard_etal_2015/README.md

 With the increasingly affordable advent of high-throughput sequencing, we are now in a position where many prokaryotic genomes can be sequenced, and a measure of the range of genome variation accurately determined.
 This could lead to an objective, accurate quantifiable definition of prokaryotic *genus* and *species*.
 Such definitions would improve legislative decisions, and diagnostic tools.

-The manuscript generates such a classification for the soft rot enterobacteria (SREs) *Erwinia*, *Dickeya*, and *Pectobacterium*, demonstrating that whole-genome sequence (WGS) classifications would set different boundaries between genera and species than have been determined by polyphasic analysis.
+The manuscript generates such a classification for the Enterobacteriacea, including the plant pathogens and soft rot enterobacteria (SREs): *Erwinia*, *Dickeya*, and *Pectobacterium*.
+The analyses demonstrate that whole-genome sequence (WGS) classifications would set different boundaries between genera and species than have been determined by polyphasic analysis.